Particular/docs.particular.net/transports/sqs/configuration-options_source_sqs_[4,).partial.md

 snippet: S3Proxy

+> [!NOTE]
-NOTE: It is discouraged to specify username and password in code.
+> It is discouraged to specify username and password in code.